 While downloading the new package, chances are that it can simply be stuck in between.
 Don't worry!
 It happens with lots of users.
 Mostly, it happens during an unstable internet connection or when Apple's server is busy.
 To resolve this, you need to delete the previously half-downloaded file and restart your Mac.
 You can also go to Accounts > Unfinished downloads to check it.

 This problem usually happens when users install the beta release of an operating system.
-It can cause some serious damage to your Mac’s firmware and can stop it from booting.
-Firstly, try to boot your Mac in safe mode in order to diagnose this problem.
+It can cause some serious damage to your Mac's firmware and can stop it from booting.
+Firstly, try to boot your Mac in safe mode to diagnose this problem.
 You can also reset the SRM (System Management Controller) or the non-volatile RAM as well.
 If nothing else works, then run the disk utility (in the Recovery Mode) to resolve this issue.

 This might seem surprising, but lately, plenty of users have complained regarding this issue.
 If your Mac also keeps logging out after the update, then go to its System Preferences > Security & Privacy > Advanced and set the activity time for log out.
 Additionally, you might have to delete the "Library/Preferences/com.apple.universalaccess.plist" file manually to resolve this commonly faced issue.

 Since Mac OS X 10.13 is the latest offering from Apple, chances are it might not support every third-party app out there.
 For instance, if iTunes is not working, then you can resolve it by updating it.
-Launch iTunes and click on the "Check for Updates" button to update it to a latest version.
-Additionally, you might need to clear the system cache in order to load new apps beforehand.
+Launch iTunes and click on the "Check for Updates" button to update it to the latest version.
+Additionally, you might need to clear the system cache to load new apps beforehand.
 After clearing the cache data, you would be able to resolve this problem.

 After every update, chances are that your system can become slow initially.
 Give it a while or simply restart it to fix this.
 You can go to the Activity Monitor to further diagnose this problem.
 Additionally, by clearing your system's cache you would be able to speed your Mac's processing.
 If there is not enough free space on your system, then it can also tamper with its speed.
 You can also go to Mac's Disk Utility and try to work on its processing speed as well.